syncfusion-content/xamarin-docs/Xamarin/SfEffectsView/Getting-Started.md

 ---
 layout: post
 title: Getting Started with Syncfusion EffectsView
-description: How to initialze an effects view.
+description: How to initialze an SfEffectsView.
 platform: xamarin
 control: SfEffectsView
 documentation: ug